This is a collection of whale drawings that appeared in the 1843 book “Whales” by Roger Hamilton.

 9. Beluga Whale Illustration

-The beluga whale is adapted to life in the Arctic, that is probably why it is shown in this whale drawing alongside a polar bear.
-The adult beluga is rarely mistaken for any other species because it is completely white or whitish-grey in colour.
+The beluga whale is adapted to life in the Arctic, which is probably why it is shown in this whale drawing alongside a polar bear.
+The adult beluga is rarely mistaken for any other species because it is entirely white or whitish-grey.

 10. Long-finned Pilot Whale Drawing